Securing landscapes and building a robust nature-based economy.

 Infusion of funding sufficient to achieve high levels of management effectiveness whilst leveraging economics of scale.

-In-country legal entity established with Government & community representation on the Board.
+In-country legal entity established with government and community representation on the Board.
 Board to provide project oversight & governance.

 Ecosystem resilience and conservation-led economic development